 FROGS are amphibians.
 They have webbed feet, and are remarkable for their rapid swimming and leaping.
 There are many very beautiful frogs living in our environment, and we are lucky that they do so.
 Frogs are good sign of a healthy environment.

-Many people make the mistake that all frogs live in water – frogs need access to water, but prefer to live in damp, dark places i.e. between bricks and wall cavities, in pipes and drains.
+Many people make the mistake that all frogs live in water – frogs need access to water, but prefer to live in damp, dark places i.e. between bricks and wall cavities, in pipes and drains, and watering cans.

 Frogs should only be picked up when your hands are wet and clean.
 The correct method for holding a frog is in the palm of your hand, with your fingers and thumb curled slightly towards it.
 If the frog is active, you may have to curl your fingers a little closer, or place your other hand over the top.

 Injured frogs can be transported in a damp or wet pillowcase, or sitting on a damp towel in a box or cage.
 Emergency housing for frogs can be either a plastic container with a ventilated lid, an ice cream container with holes punched in the lid or glass aquariums.
 Their preferred temperature for housing is between 15 and 20 degrees